 While headphones are provided I discovered you could actually connect it to the TV so you could "perform" for anyone in attendance (as well as people 10 doors down ...)

 This was truly an awesome experience - there are a lot of hotels in the world and San Diego itself has no shortage of them.
 However it is rare to find a hotel that transports you to a different plane of existence - even just for a few short hours.

-That makes it a fantastic guys weekend hotel though frankly - it's proximity to the beaches on Coronado Island and the rest of San Diego also make it a great home base if you decide to extend your guys weekend and turn it into a San Diego mancation too!
+That makes Hard Rock Hotel San Diego a fantastic guys' weekend hotel, though, frankly - its proximity to the beaches on Coronado Island and the rest of San Diego also makes it a great home base if you decide to extend your guy's weekend and turn it into a San Diego mancation too!